 What are the Characteristics of a Foolish Woman?

 We assume that ‘foolish’ refers to a woman who has intentionally put her mind to ‘tearing down’ a home.
 Yet, I think we need to go a step further.
 There are few women that sit down to destroy their homes.

 Yet, there are many of us who face complacency, exhaustion, and poor time management; all of which can bring down a home in a foolish way.

 Yes, we live in a fast-paced world, and it can be completely exhausting at times to keep up with all the demands that managing a home brings.
-Add motherhood and work to the mix and the possibility of tear down a home becomes a lot more likely.
+Add motherhood and work to the mix and the possibility of tearing down a home becomes a lot more likely.
 A wise woman builds her house, a foolish one tears it down with complacency, exhaustion, and poor time management.

 I know it can be tough, but Mama, you can do the hard things, including managing your household in a way that draws your family toward Christ and builds it internally and eternally.

-What Makes a Virtuous Women?
+What Makes a Virtuous Woman?

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.Galatians 5:22-23 ESV

 Are you looking to build a home of faith?
 Are you desiring to be a wise woman who builds her house?